felipecembranelli/blockchain-rewards/README.md

 - Ganache development blockchain.
 - Metamask chrome extension.

 Note that we won’t need real Ether tokens as we will be using test Ether tokens from our development blockchain (Ganache).
-The complete code for this guide can be found here.

 > Before you run the application